clairefitzpatrick/clairefitzpatrick/README.md

 - 👋 Hi, I’m @clairefitzpatrick
 - 👀 I’m interested in healthcare, data science and analytics
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently teaching myself R while also honing my Python and SQL skills
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Connect with me on LinkedIn! https://www.linkedin.com/in/claire-fitzpatrick/

 <!---
 clairefitzpatrick/clairefitzpatrick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.